unumotors/eslint-config-unu/README.md

 ## Usage

-This package should be included in `package.json` dependencies (devDependencies prereffably).
-So first install it with `npm install --dev eslint-config-unu`.
+This package should be included in `package.json` dependencies (devDependencies preferably).
+So first install it with `npm install --save-dev eslint-config-unu`.

-For using sharable configurations in your projects, please follow insturctions in eslint's webpage: https://eslint.org/docs/developer-guide/shareable-configs
+For using sharable configurations in your projects, please follow instructions in eslint's webpage: https://eslint.org/docs/developer-guide/shareable-configs

 ### A simple setup example: